jbutcher21/aiclass/docs/senzing_entity_spec.md

 # Examples of Senzing JSON

 In prior versions we recommended a flat JSON structure with a separate sublist for each feature that had multiple values.
 While we still support that, we now recommend the following JSON structure that has just one list for all features.
-It is much cleaner and if you standardize on it, you can write one parser to pull values back out of it if needed by downstream processes.
+It is much cleaner, and if you standardize on it, you can write a single parser to extract values for downstream processes if needed.

 ## Recommended JSON Structure